 Do you need college-student-affordable vegetarian recipes?

 Would you prefer some Janis Joplin playing as you read style tips for your next interview?

 Here at College Femme we’ve created a community of college-aged women (and men!) who get to reflect about their lives and make all our journeys that much easier.
 Our writers are interested in all sorts of subjects, and so we have articles about school, music, literature, fashion, relationships, college-life, politics, and all sorts of other topics.
 Everything that’s ever posted up on College Femme boils down to one belief we share: Be More.
 Be Yourself.
 Be Beautiful.

-We envision a community where we can celebrate ourselves and the potential we have to do great things, and we support …
+We envision a community where we can celebrate ourselves and the potential we have to do great things, and …

 Happy Thanksgiving F-Bombers (and to my international readers…happy Thursday, November 25th!).
 The FBomb is going to take a break from posting today through Sunday.
 Here are some things you can do while I selfishly stuff myself with food and sleep instead of running this blog: